 Panwa House is a white Sino Portuguese restaurant surrounded by palm trees, right on the secluded beach of the Cape Panwa Hotel on the east coast of Phuket.
 This house has been a Phuket icon for years, appearing in movies or TV series.

-Cape Panwa is not exactly centrally located to say the least, it’s quite far from everything but if you happen to go to the Phuket aquarium, you are just next to it.
+Cape Panwa is not exactly centrally located, to say the least, it’s quite far from everything, but if you happen to go to the Phuket aquarium, you are just next to it.
 It could even be a nice idea to combine a visit to the aquarium in the afternoon and have dinner at the Panwa house.
 (The Panwa House is open for dinner only and outside guests are welcome).

 Panwa house can accommodate about 80 guests outside and 20 inside, but everyone prefers dining al fresco on one of the beautiful terraces.
 Having the last daylight over the sea on one side and the majestic white mansion on the other & is a unique moment to enjoy.

-We ordered a selection of classic appetizers: chicken and beef satay, deep fried soft shell crabs, a very good Nam Prik (boiled veggies in a pungent and very spicy& shrimp& paste), a Tom Ka Gai (spicy and sour coconut soup with chicken) and a& Beef Masaman Curry as main dish.
-As Panwa house is part of a hotel prices are a bit above average, but you get an exceptional outdoor setting and an excellent service.
+We ordered a selection of classic appetisers: chicken and beef satay, deep-fried soft-shell crabs, a very good Nam Prik (boiled veggies in a pungent and very spicy shrimp paste), a Tom Ka Gai (spicy and sour coconut soup with chicken) and a& Beef Masaman Curry as the main dish.
+Panwa House is part of a hotel, prices are a bit above average, but you get an exceptional outdoor setting and excellent service.

-Dinner is a la carte so you might want to call in advance to book.
+Dinner is a la carte, so you might want to call in advance to book

 Panwa House Map